-- Not Fully Vaccinated: this category includes cases, hospitalizations, and deaths in persons who have not completed a primary series vaccination for COVID-19.
-This category includes persons who have had no vaccinations, persons who have had only a single vaccination with an mRNA vaccine (Pfizer or Moderna), and persons who completed the primary series less than 14 days before they tested positive for SARS-CoV-2. - Fully Vaccinated Without Booster: this category includes cases, hospitalizations, and deaths in person who have completed a primary vaccination series 14 or more days prior to testing positive for SARS-CoV-2 (2 doses of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine) but have not had an additional or booster dose of any vaccine. - Fully Vaccinated With Booster: this category includes cases, hospitalizations, and deaths in person who have completed a primary vaccination series AND have completed an additional dose or a booster dose 14 or more days before they tested positive for SARS-CoV-2
+- Unvaccinated: this category includes cases, hospitalizations, and deaths in persons who have not received any FDA-authorized COVID-19 vaccine doses before they tested positive for SARS-CoV-2. - Fully Vaccinated Without Booster: this category includes cases, hospitalizations, and deaths in person who have completed a primary vaccination series 14 or more days prior to testing positive for SARS-CoV-2 (2 doses of the Pfizer or Moderna vaccine or a single dose of the Johnson & Johnson vaccine) but have not had an additional or booster dose of any vaccine. - Fully Vaccinated With Booster: this category includes cases, hospitalizations, and deaths in person who have completed a primary vaccination series AND have completed an additional dose or a booster dose 14 or more days before they tested positive for SARS-CoV-2